Webster's Unabridged Dictionary - Letter P - Page 40

 Perfoliate (a.)
 (Invertebrate zoology) Pertaining to the form of certain insect antennae having the terminal joints expended and flattened to form plates which encircle the stalk.

 Perforata (n. pl.)
+(Zool.)
 A division of corals including those that have a porous texture, as Porites and Madrepora; -- opposed to Aporosa.

 Perforated (imp. & p. p.) of Perforate.